Penela da Beira

-Penela da Beira is a village and civil parish (freguesia) within the Portuguese municipality of Penedono, in the district of Viseu.
-It has an area of 15.96 km2 and had 353 inhabitants at the 2011 census (population density 22.1/km2).
+Penela da Beira is a village and a civil parish (freguesia) within the Portuguese municipality of Penedono, in the district of Viseu.
+It has an area of 15.96 km2 and had 353 inhabitants at the 2011 census (with a) population density of 22.1/km2.

 The parish received the first foral (Royal charter) awarded to a Portuguese territory by Ferdinand I of León (Ferdinand the Great) in 1055 (or 1065).
-This charter was later confirmed by the Portuguese kings Alfonso I (Dom Afonso Henriques), Sancho I and Alfonso II.
+This charter was later confirmed by the Portuguese kings Alfonso I (Dom Afonso Henriques), Sancho I, and Alfonso II.

 Penela da Beira was the seat of a municipal council until 1834, when it was integrated into the municipality of Trevões, within which it remained until this was suppressed as a municipality in 1855, after which Panela da Beira passed to the municipality of Penedono.
-Subsequently, it was placed under the council of São João da Pesqueira before being finally returned to Penedono in 1898.
+Subsequently, it was placed under the council of São João da Pesqueira, before being finally returned to Penedono in 1898.

-A striking feature of the village is a massive granite outcrop in its centre, surrounded by houses but rising above them.
+A striking feature of the village is a massive granite outcrop in its centre, surrounded by houses, but rising above them.